Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## TODO
 - [ ] Get rid of a link in warning, change to span or div with onlcick
-- [ ] Better date formatting, put it back on top
+- [ ] Better date formatting, put it on bottom
+- [ ] black section links?
 - [ ] Add Bluesky bot to tweet top links after publishing [pythonapi](https://atproto.blue/en/latest/)
 - [ ] Upgrade Claude API keys to production AND/OR add OpenAI GPT-4 Turbo